 In order to generate leads, you put in a great deal of effort.
 However, it is even more crucial what you do with them.
 The nurturing process needs to be applied in all stages of the funnel.
 Relevant content is key to this.

-Each stage of the sales funnel should have a clear call to action.
+Each stage of the digital marketing funnel should have a clear call to action.
 If your customer has already purchased, you should upsell to them.

 If the funnel is successful or not, you should nurture relationships regardless of the end goal.
 Customer retention is improved by doing this, as you remain in their mind for longer.